 We have been to Mexico many times, and it is amazing to visit and see Mayan Ruins.
 To get the most out of your experience, you will want to be prepared for your time at the ruins.
 When we first visited Mexico, we took tours from our hotel, but now we rent a car and explore on our own.
-We have visited small ruins like Tulum and Muyil, as well as large sites, like Coba and Ek Balam.
-Here are my tips for making the best of your trip!
+We have visited a variety of ruins including:

 Get there early